 Everyone else was glued to their fierce conversations, oblivious to the fact they were now shouting.
 A girl waved her hands and pounded the air with a finger as she shared one of hers.
 Everyone except for my introverted friend and me were still talking.

 “I love it!” my professor hollered.
 I barely heard him over the roar.
 “I love it,” he repeated, beaming at each of us once we quieted.
 “That…is passion.
 It didn’t matter that you were strangers to one another.
 The moment I told you to share your loves and hates with someone else, your passion burst out of you.
-This girl over here got so animated, I just have to know” — he leaned toward her — “What was it you hated?”what-are-you-passionate-about
+This girl over here got so animated, I just have to know” — he leaned toward her — “What was it you hated?”

 Her cheeks turned red.
 “Black licorice.”